Paperz-org/penta/CONTRIBUTING.md

 ```
 make fmt
 ```

 ## Docs

 Please do not forget to document your contribution

-Django Ninja uses `mkdocs`:
+Penta uses `mkdocs`:

 ```
 cd docs/
 mkdocs serve
 ```

 and go to browser to see changes in real time